 Statement of intent

 Witham St Hughs Academy strives to ensure the safety and wellbeing of all members of the school community.
-For this reason, this policy is to be adhered to by all staff members, parents and children, with the intention of minimising the risk of anaphylaxis occurring whilst at school.
+For this reason, this policy is to be adhered to by all staff members, parents, carers and children, with the intention of minimising the risk of anaphylaxis occurring whilst at school.

 In order to effectively implement this policy and ensure the necessary control measures are in place, parents are responsible for working alongside the school in identifying allergens and potential risks, in order to ensure the health and safety of their child.